Subscribe

 In recent years the problems were exacerbated by several issues, including in-person recruiting restrictions during the coronavirus pandemic, a low unemployment rate and stiff competition from the private sector.

-U.S. Army soldiers with the Wichita Recruiting Company host a booth at the Kansas State Fairgrounds in Hutchinson to interact with the public and inform about enlistment opportunities and benefits.
+U.S. Army soldiers with the Wichita Recruiting Company host a recruitment booth at the Kansas State Fairgrounds in September 2023.
 (Aiden Griffitts/U.S. Army Reserve)

 Wormuth and Gen. Randy George, the Army chief of staff, unveiled plans last October to reorganize its recruiting force under a single three-star commander and create professional job classifications for enlisted soldiers and warrant officers who specialize in recruiting.